-CUS AND CLL
+CUS AND CAPS

-Each fall, an honors convocation of faculty and students in the College of Undergraduate Studies is called by the Vice President for Academic Affairs to commend students who have attained high academic standing in the previous year.
-At a spring ceremony, official recognition is given to students who have been elected to international and national honor societies and who have achieved department/division distinction.
+In the spring of each year, The Vice President for Academic Affairs & Provost calls an honors convocation of faculty and students in the College of Undergraduate Studies to commend students who have attained high academic standing in the previous year.
+Official recognition is given to students who have been elected to international and national honor societies and who have achieved department/division distinction.

-Likewise, in the spring, the College of LifeLong Learning hosts an honors convocation recognizing honor students and students who have gained admission to honor societies.
+Likewise, in the spring, the College of Adult Professional Studies hosts an honors convocation recognizing honor students and students who have gained admission to honor societies.